Worrying: What is it Good for?

 It is highly important to learn how to shut down worry.
-This is whether the fear and possible paranoia is about a real or imagined scenario.
+This is whether the fear and possible paranoia are about a real or imagined scenario.
 Even though each of these can feel equally real.

 If we continue to feed the fear, threats that are not there are more likely to be dreamed up.
 And the longer we feed the fear the more easily it is to convince ourselves that we should be worrying.
-It is like a car that is stuck in mud, only digging itself in deeper when attempting to free itself.
+It is like a car that is stuck in the mud, only digging itself in deeper when attempting to free itself.

-So lets work on finding our way out of the fear of worrying to get our creative energies directed into the right places.
+So let’s work on finding our way out of the fear of worrying to get our creative energies directed into the right places.

 1. Slow down to Feel the Fear and Other Emotions Present.

 Where there is worry there is fear and there is also pain.
 Maybe it is pain from a loss that is anticipated but not real.
-Or maybe it’s the pain in ourselves that is connected to loss in the past.
+Or maybe it’s the pain in ourselves that is connected to the loss in the past.
 Whether the pain comes from anticipating our loss, re-feeling a past loss or experiencing loss in the present, it’s best to feel what is there.

-Once emotion is felt, the energy that is fueling the worry just might get a chance to dissipate.
+Once the emotion is felt, the energy that is fueling the worry just might get a chance to dissipate.
 Feeling these emotions isn’t always easy, there may be fear, sadness, anger, and much else to feel.
 This obviously isn’t going to magically fix a real fear induced situation, but it will put us in a better place to act from a more sane self.
 We may find that the fear we are sensing has nothing to do with the world outside ourselves.

 2. Remind Ourselves of Times that Worry and Our Perceptions have been Wrong.

 Have you ever worked yourself up into a mess of worry and had the relief that comes from having it not be true?
 I sure have.
 This reminds me of when I was younger and would get spooked by a shape in a dark room.
 Only to turn on the light and have the monster be a couple jackets hanging on the wall.
-Well I find this can still happen pretty easily in life, whether the fear is finances, politics or what have you.
+Well, I find this can still happen pretty easily in life, whether the fear is finances, politics or what have you.
 Not to say that all fears about these things are unfounded, but they don’t have to seem like such immediate dangers that have no hope.

 These days I get a sense of peace from telling my worrying mind that all this fear right now may be full of crap.
 Reality is not always as it seems.
 I am truly grateful to understand that my world is much safer than my mind can lead me to believe.